 So can China serve as a model for the rest of the world?

 To some extent, yes, but the coronavirus exit strategy will have to be adapted to local conditions.
 Not all countries will have the ability to perform testing or contact tracing, for example.

-The European Union has stated that it is working on a coordinated exit strategy , but there are no details yet and today's meeting between the ministers of the various European states does not bode well.
+The European Union has stated that it is working on a coordinated exit strategy , but there are still no details and today's meeting between the ministers of the various European states does not bode well.

 Until now, exit strategies have been managed nationally or transnationally rather than internationally, despite the outbreak being a pandemic.

 WHO said there is no global exit strategy yet, saying the organization is currently focusing on responding to the virus.

 Whatever coronavirus exit strategy is put in place, it is likely that we will eventually return to something that resembles our old lives.

 "We have to find a way to live with this virus and still work more or less as usual", he claims Woolhouse.
 Maybe we will live with this virus forever, but certainly for the foreseeable future.